bkudaimi/Project-Portfolio/README.md

 [LinkedIn](https://www.linkedin.com/in/bill-k-363433a2/) | [GitHub](https://github.com/bkudaimi/Project-Portfolio/)

-My name is Bill Kudaimi and I am a data scientist with domain expertise in regression, classification, deep learning, data analytics, and visualization.
+I am a data scientist with domain expertise in regression, classification, deep learning, and visualization.
 I am passionate about helping humanity through coding projects.
 Whether it be machine learning algorithms, desktop applications, or just exploratory data analysis, I want to leave a positive impact on the world!
 _______________________________________________________________________________________________________________________________________________________________________

 # Projects